- General terms

 Photoelectric sensing (also called opto-electric) is a very old technology.
 Monroe filed US patent 2641753 “Photoelectric keyboard” in 1951 for a photoelectric encoding keyboard for calculators, nine years before Invac’s patent for a full alphanumeric keyboard.
 As with all encoding keyboards, photoelectric encoding fell out of favour, but optical sensing has seen a revival in gaming keyboards due to its extremely low latency: photoelectric sensing is instantaneous, being entirely free of contact bounce.

-In spite of these drawbacks, photoelectric encoder keyboards were produced by a number of manufacturers, including Invac, IKOR and Collimation.
+In spite of these drawbacks, photoelectric encoder keyboards were produced by several manufacturers, including Invac and Collimation.

 The advantages of optical sensing can also be attained by placing the light source and light detector within a switch.
 The plunger interrupts the light beam as the key is pressed.
 As with the encoding types, this sensing method is bounce free, which means that the keyboard encoder does not need a debounce delay.
 Consequency, optical switches have no inherent latency.